ksvendetta/coppersplice/replit.md

   - **Fiber View:** When any circuit uses partial ribbons, displays individual fiber mappings (one row per fiber) with color-coded strand numbers.
 **Pass/Fail Status Badges:** Cables and circuits display green "Pass" badges when total assigned fibers are within cable capacity, or red "Fail" badges when exceeded.
 **Delete Cable:** Immediate deletion without confirmation dialog.
-**Save/Load System with Auto-Save:**
+**File-Based Save/Load System:**
-- "Start New" button in header replaces "Reset" button - auto-saves current project with date/time stamp before clearing all data
+- "Save" button downloads current project as JSON file to user's chosen location
-- "History" button opens dialog showing all saved projects (max 50 saves)
+- "Load" button opens file picker to restore project from JSON file
-- Date/time stamped saves automatically generated (format: MM/DD/YYYY HH:MM:SS)
+- User controls file names and storage location (no automatic saves)
-- Oldest saves automatically deleted when 50-save limit is reached
+- JSON format contains all cables and circuits
-- One-click load from History dialog restores complete project state (cables and circuits)
+- Simple file management through operating system
-- Saves stored in PostgreSQL database (`saves` table with id, name, createdAt, data fields) **Circuit ID Management (Auto-Calculated Fiber Positions with Edit and Reorder):**
+- Portable backups that can be shared across computers **Circuit ID Management (Auto-Calculated Fiber Positions with Edit and Reorder):**
 - Simplified input: `circuitId` is the only required input.
 - Inline editing of circuit IDs with automatic recalculation of fiber positions.